Fast Rotational Sparse Coding: Experiments and Results

 \subsection{Texture Classification}

 We also explore the advantage of using rotational sparse coding in a texture classification application.
-Speaking generally, the task is to classify an input image as belonging to one of several texture classes (e.g., \emph{sand}, \emph{pebbles}), assuming access to a training set with a number of exemplar images from each class.
-Intuitively, a dictionary learned on examples of a given class should contain some discriminative information about that class.
-Thus, a set of dictionaries, once learned on each class, should be useful for classification.
+Speaking generally, the task is to classify an input image as belonging to one of several texture classes (e.g., \textit{sand}, \textit{pebbles}), assuming access to a training set with a number of exemplar images from each class.
+See Figure~\ref{fig:outexDB} for examples of texture classes.

+Texture classification is amenable to dictionary learning-based approaches because textures often contain repeated elements (called microtextures or textons) that can be learned.
+Thus, a dictionary learned on examples of a given class should contain some discriminative information about that class.
+A set of dictionaries, one learned on each class, should be useful for classification.
 Our hypothesis is that, in this context, the rotational dictionary should be superior to the standard one because it is able to achieve small coding errors with fewer atoms, meaning that the per-class dictionaries can be very discriminative.
+Stated another way, we hypothesize that textons repeat not only at different locations, but also with different rotations, and therefore rotational dictionary learning will be able to represent them more easily.

-{\bf Dataset.} We evaluated the texture classification performance using the Outex database.
-It contains natural photographic images of materials (e.g., \emph{fabric}, \emph{tile}) acquired with a standardized protocol~\cite{OMP2002}.
+{\bf Dataset.} We evaluated the texture classification performance on the Outex Database~\cite{OMP2002}.
+Outex contains photographs of materials (e.g., \textit{fabric}, \textit{tile}) acquired with a standardized protocol.
 In particular, the Outex\_TC\_10 validation suite is the most commonly used in the literature and contains 24 texture classes (see Figure~\ref{fig:outexDB}).
-Considered texture samples are 128 by 128 images cropped from physically translated and rotated versions of larger samples.
+Considered texture samples are 128 by 128-pixel images cropped from physically translated and rotated versions of larger samples.
 The training set contains 480 images including 20 upright samples per class.
 The test set includes $24$ rotated samples where angles considered are ($5^{\circ}$, $10^{\circ}$, $15^{\circ}$, $30^{\circ}$, $45^{\circ}$, $60^{\circ}$, $75^{\circ}$, and $90^{\circ}$) and where each angle index contains 20 samples per class, resulting in 3840 test images.
+We expect this to be a good fit for rotational dictionary learning because the construction of the testing set explicitly rewards rotation-invariant methods.